amb26/ponder/content/wip/2025-12-15-understanding-reactivity.md

 even satisfy the [early cutoff](https://www.microsoft.com/en-us/research/wp-content/uploads/2018/03/build-systems.pdf) property.

 The community would like to pretend that the graph is not modified during reactions[^1], but this is not realistic, especially in a self-reactive malleable environment.
-In solid-signals, there has for some years been a helpful test [`"updates downstream pending computations"`](https://github.com/solidjs/signals/blob/af7e8f5bc2fe962eb980857eb021d0c0c1ca5f6a/tests/graph.test.ts#L383-L408) which checks that just such a situation is covered.
-Porting this test to a few other commodity frameworks reassuringly produces the same order of notification `"c1c2t1c2_1"` but somewhat alarmingly as of November 2025 there has been an [update to the test](https://github.com/solidjs/signals/blob/48fbd676602961e2bd0777c4ecb724317357bfc7/tests/graph.test.ts#L382-L408) that flips the order to `"t1c1c2c2_1"`.
+In solid-signals, there has for a few years been a helpful test [`"updates downstream pending computations"`](https://github.com/solidjs/signals/blob/af7e8f5bc2fe962eb980857eb021d0c0c1ca5f6a/tests/graph.test.ts#L383-L408) which checks that just such a situation is covered.
+Porting this test to a few other commodity frameworks reassuringly produces the same order of notification `"c1c2t1c2_1"` but somewhat alarmingly as of November 2025 there has been an [update to Solid's test](https://github.com/solidjs/signals/blob/48fbd676602961e2bd0777c4ecb724317357bfc7/tests/graph.test.ts#L382-L408) that flips the order to `"t1c1c2c2_1"`.
 This comes along with a new propagation mode which expects that previously synchronous computations will not propagate across the graph unless they are manually cranked with a call to `flush()`.
-To the extent I understand the new model, I am not averse to it --- deprivileging authors in the space of code by shortening their stacks, in favour of those living in the substrate who expect naive realism with as [few hidden coordinates](/term/divergence) as possible feels like a good direction.
-But I imagine that a generation of coders who have grown up with the expectation that an effect or manual pull of a value will immediately cause it to be brought up to date might find this model to be confounding.
+To the extent I understand the new model, I feel positive towards it --- deprivileging authors in the space of code by shortening their stacks, in favour of those living in the substrate who expect naive realism with as [few hidden coordinates](/term/divergence) as possible feels like a good direction.
+But I imagine that a generation of coders[^2] who have grown up with the expectation that an effect or manual pull of a value will immediately cause it to be brought up to date might find this model to be confounding.

-We will continue to watch this space.
+A clear question is --- is this reversal of the order of notification a necessary consequence of moving to a universally asynchronous model of notification?
+Enquiring minds will sift this out.

-[^1]: Except through changing subscriptions to pre-existing dependencies
+[^1]: Except through changing subscriptions to pre-existing dependencies.
+[^2]: 3 years counts as a generation amongst JavaScript frameworks, I think.